 - Hot glue gun

-- A print out of the Free Scrappy Owl Pattern
+- A printout of the Free Scrappy Owl Pattern

 Sew the belly to the front of the owl fabric first.